-When it comes to forming a UK limited company, there is no restriction on nationality or location of the director or shareholder of the company.
+When it comes to forming a UK limited company, there is no restriction on nationality or location of the director or shareholder of the firm.

 Non-resident company formations in the UK are 100% possible and an incredibly popular option.
-In fact, thousands of individuals across the globe form companies inside the UK each year.
+In fact, thousands of individuals across the globe form businesses inside the UK each year.

 The best news?
 It’s simpler and more cost-effective to complete a UK company formation as a non-resident than you might think.
 This guide will tell you how and answer any questions you might have about the process along the way.